CSDDD software: what companies actually need and what most get wrong

 What is the difference between CSDDD and CSRD software?
 CSRD software is primarily a reporting and disclosure tool: it helps companies structure and publish sustainability reports to the ESRS standards.
 CSDDD software, properly understood, is an operational compliance tool: it helps companies conduct the due diligence process (map supply chains, assess risks, manage supplier relationships, document corrective actions).
 The two frameworks overlap in output but serve different functions.
 A platform that produces a CSRD sustainability statement is not a CSDDD compliance tool, even if it markets itself as one.

 What does CSDDD require companies to do?
 CSDDD requires companies to maintain a due diligence policy, identify actual and potential adverse human rights and environmental impacts in their supply chains, prioritise those impacts by severity, take preventive and corrective action, engage with affected stakeholders, and operate a complaints mechanism.
-The process must be documented and reviewed annually.
-Non-compliance can result in fines of up to five percent of worldwide net turnover and civil liability to affected parties.
+Non-compliance can result in fines of up to 3% of worldwide net turnover and civil liability to affected parties under national law.

 A detailed guide to what CSDDD requires operationally and how it differs from CSRD is available here: CSDDD explained: what the corporate sustainability due diligence directive means for supply chains.